mariomc/gtfs-to-react/README.md

 ## How to get it running

 You need to use [node-gtfs](https://github.com/BlinkTagInc/node-gtfs) to import your GTFS data into a mongodb collection.
-(At the moment, it's hardcoded to read if from a localhost server with the collection name of 'carris')
+(At the moment, it's hardcoded to read if from a localhost server with the collection name of 'gtfs')
 You can use any GTFS data available worldwide.
 [TransitFeeds](http://transitfeeds.com/) offer a wide array of choices for public GTFS feeds.

-After that, fork this repo and run:
+If you wish, you can use the config available in our repository.

+Fork this project, then, install mongodb, and with the mongo daemon running, run the following to import the data to the database:
 ```
+git clone this-repository
+cd gtfs-to-react
-npm install
+npm install gtfs mongoose lerna -g
+gtfs-import --configPath import-config.json
 ```

 This project is a multi-repository and uses [Lerna](https://github.com/lerna/lerna) to handle versioning and publishing.
 At the moment of development, you need to
 ```
 npm install -g lerna
+lerna bootstrap
 ```
 To run all packages:
 ```